Catholic Schoolhouse Tour 2: Week 18

 inside the paper byzantine dome

-• In case you just want something silly, you can listen to “Istanbul not Constantinople,” and then talk about how city names change throughout history.
-I found this a cappela version on youtube (is this guy a quartet by himself?).
+• If you want something silly, you can listen to “Istanbul, not Constantinople,” and then talk about how city names change throughout history.
+I found this a capella version on YouTube (is this guy a quartet by himself?).
 Just a warning, this song gets stuck in your head.

 • Saint Brendan was known for sailing for new lands to spread Christianity.
-Make a boat after you learn about Saint Brendan and let it float during bath time or in a creek nearby (or rubbermaid tub on the driveway).
-You can make this origami type one, write facts about Saint Brendan on them, and float away!
+Make a boat after you learn about Saint Brendan and let it float during bath time or in a creek nearby (or plastic tub on the driveway).
+You can make this origami-type one, write facts about Saint Brendan on them, and float away!

-• After you’ve learned about Saint Benedict, check out this great Saint Benedict medal craft over at Equipping Catholic Families.
+• After you’ve learned about Saint Benedict, check out this great Saint Benedict medal craft.

 Geography